Here's a fun composer word search for music fans out there. Hidden in this word search are the last names of 18 famous classical music composers.

 This word search can be solved on paper, or you can solve it online.

-To solve this word search online in your browser, click the Small, Medium, or Large link under the picture at left.
+To solve this word search online in your browser, click the Play Game link or button under the picture at left.

 This opens the word search puzzle in an interactive pop-up window.